 - Have your insurance information available.

 - Know the reason for the appointment (for example, a physical, children’s immunizations, sick visit, etc.)

 If you are an existing patient, please tell our staff you are currently a patient at the Health Center, and the name of your provider.
 They will schedule an appointment for you.
 If you have forgotten the name of your provider, they can look it up for you.

 If you are a new patient at Lynn Community Health Center, our staff will make an appointment for you to be seen by a provider.
 If you have insurance, please have your information ready.
 If you do not have insurance, please let our staff know.
 They will make an appointment for you to see one of our Enrollment Coordinators who will help you find out if you are eligible for public health insurance programs.

 How can I get care immediately?

 Lynn Community Health Center Urgent Care Center provides unscheduled, walk-in treatment for minor illnesses and injuries that require medical attention but are not life threatening.
-We are open for walk-in appointments six days a week:

 If you are experiencing a serious or life-threatening emergency, call 911 or go the nearest Emergency Room.